mithubindia/vmenu/README.md

 ---

 ## ⭐ Support the Project!
-If you find **ProxMenux** useful, consider giving it a ⭐ on GitHub to help others discover it!
+If you find **vmenu** useful, consider giving it a ⭐ on GitHub to help others discover it!

 <div style="display: flex; justify-content: center; align-items: center;">
   <a href="https://ko-fi.com/G2G313ECAN" target="_blank" style="display: flex; align-items: center; text-decoration: none;">